hugokernel/esphome-weather-station/README.md

 In order to install the firmware on the ESP32, I invite you to follow the procedure described on the ESPHome website: [Getting Started with ESPHome](https://esphome.io/guides/getting_started_command_line.html)

+## Electronics

+The Elektor electronic board is to be used as is or, in view of its simplicity, to be reproduced on a test board.

+The Elektor publication is wrong, in fact, they use GPIO 34 (wind speed) and 38 (precipitation measurement) directly without a pullup resistor, Moreover, these inputs / outputs do not integrate a pull-up resistor, **so it is necessary to add a pullup resistor (~10kOhms) on GPIO34 and GPIO38**.

 ## Mechanical

 For the mast, I used a metal reinforced PVC tube that you can find in any DIY store in the plumbing department.
 In order to fix it on a wall, I modeled it on OpenSCAD [one piece](wall_pipe_support.scad) that I then printed in PETG.